 Applying to the MSc FOOD (thesis-based) and PhD FOOD programs:

 As part of the application requirements, you are required to secure a faculty advisor to supervise your program.
-Our faculty profiles describe their research programs in more detail and can be found in our faculty directory.
-You are encouraged to review the information posted.
+Our faculty profiles describe research programs in more detail and can be found in our faculty directory.

 Your admission application will require the department supplemental document, the Application Fact Sheet.
 Complete the Application Fact sheet found at the bottom of this webpage to include in your application package via WebAdvisor.

 DUE DATES for the MSc FOOD (thesis-based) and PhD FOOD applications: